nice-devone/nice-cxone-mobile-sample-ios/README.md

 Host application doesn't necessarily have to register all those methods - the SDK handles this with a default implements.
 Chat delegate manager can register only those are related to current scene context.

 ### Logger Configuration
-To be able to use internal logger, it is necessary to setup it with a [`configureLogger(level:verbosity:)`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/chatprovider.htm) method.
+To be able to use internal logger, it is necessary to setup it with a `CXoneChat.configureLogger(level:verbosity:)` method.
 The method parameters specify log level and verbosity.
-The [level](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/classes/logmanager.htm) determines which messages are going to be forwarded to the host application - `error`, `warning`, `info`, `trace`.
+The `LogManager.Level` determines which messages are going to be forwarded to the host application - `error`, `warning`, `info`, `trace`.
 The `error` level should be the one, if you want to receive just necessary and serious messages from the SDK.
-On the other hand, `trace` is the lowest level for tracking SDK so it provides detailed information about what is happening in the SDK.
-[Verbosity](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/classes/logmanager.htm) specify how detailed are messages from the internal Log manager - simple, medium, full.
+On the other hand, `trace` is the lowest level for tracking SDK so it provides detailed information about what is happening in the SDK. `LogManager.Verbosity` specify how detailed are messages from the internal Log manager - simple, medium, full.
 The minimum level is a **simple** one which logs occurrence date time and its message.
 The **full**, apart of that, logs file, line number and function name.

 Configure the logger before first interaction with the SDK and register the log delegate.
 ```swift